byronpendason/byronpendason.github.io/young_penda.md

 Whenever Penda had passed through this town before, he had always thought it strange that the thegn always seemed to be hosting a party in the afternoon.
 Now, Penda thought it was even more strange that this soon after sunset, it was like a ghost town.

-Penda again knocked on the door, and it slowly crept open and stopped at the point where someone could peek out.
+Penda again knocked on the door, and it slowly crept open to the point where someone could peek out.

 Then the door opened up all the way, and Penda was pulled inside before the door was quickly shut again.